ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 ### Replay Mode

-When selecting a color programmatically (i.e. using any client) in Replay mode, the user can assign a color for the ego vehicle using the scenario file.
+When selecting a color programmatically (i.e. using any client) in Replay mode, the user can assign a color for the ego vehicle using the `simulator.json` in the `body` tag.

 ```
 "vehicles": [